Bernardo-MG/dice-notation-java/src/site/markdown/notation.md

-# Dice notation model
+# Dice Notation Model

-When a dice notation expression is parsed a tree is generated from it, this is composed by dice notation entities, representing the expression in such a way that it is possible both generating a random value from it and getting back the original expression.
+Expressions are parsed into a tree to allow operating with it.

-## The tree and the nodes
+## The Tree and the Nodes

-![Dice notation expression class diagram][dice_notation_expression-class_diagram]

 The parsed tree is composed by instances of [DiceNotationExpression][dice_notation_expression].